 Talking about our mortality is something that those of us in the modern Western world shy away from.
-But to provide beneficent end of life care, as either a professional, family member or friend, we need to understand why this is.
+But to provide beneficent end of life counselling and care, as either a professional, family member or friend, we need to understand why this is.
 We can then work on opening up a dialogue with those we care for, to ensure their wishes are met and they receive the care and support they want, on their terms.
 Similarly, this helps us to let those who care for us know what our wishes are when our time comes.

 The End of Life Therapy Diploma Course begins with an exploration of our current views on death and how to approach the subject of final wishes – those of the people we care for and our own.